Manage users, groups, and roles with SCIM

 #### Examples

 These examples show how to create a team without custom storage and with BYOB storage on a specific provider.
-Select a tab for the desired storage configuration for an example request, and select the **Response** tab for an example response.
+Select a tab for the desired storage configuration to see an example request, and select the **Response** tab for an example response.

 <Tabs>